MaxTorop/SmoothHess/README.md

-# SmoothHess (NeurIPS 2023)
+# SmoothHess: ReLU Network Feature Interactions via Stein's Lemma (NeurIPS 2023)
-By Max Torop*, Aria Masoomi*, Davin Hill, Kivanc Kose, Stratis Ioannidis and Jennifer Dy
+Max Torop*, Aria Masoomi*, Davin Hill, Kivanc Kose, Stratis Ioannidis and Jennifer Dy

+### 📘 Abstract

+> Several recent methods for interpretability model feature interactions by looking at the Hessian of a neural network.
+This poses a challenge for ReLU networks, which are piecewise-linear and thus have a zero Hessian almost everywhere.
+We propose SmoothHess, a method of estimating second-order interactions through Stein's Lemma.
+In particular, we estimate the Hessian of the network convolved with a Gaussian through an efficient sampling algorithm, requiring only network gradient calls.
+SmoothHess is applied post-hoc, requires no modifications to the ReLU network architecture, and the extent of smoothing can be controlled explicitly.
+We provide a non-asymptotic bound on the sample complexity of our estimation procedure.
+We validate the superior ability of SmoothHess to capture interactions on benchmark datasets and a real-world medical spirometry dataset.

 ### Code written in Python 3.8.3 using the following packages
 - torch 1.13.1+cu117